Data Recovery after a Virus Attack Shuts Down your Computer

 There's the possibility that you need only Wipe your 'C' drive, leaving other partitions intact (such as a 'D' partition or drive).
 Data on 'D' could still be uncompromised and not infected.

-You will normally need the 'C' drive to reload your Windows 95 or 98 operating system (OS).
+You will normally need the 'C' drive to reload your Windows operating system (OS).
 You CAN reload your OS directly from the Emergency Start up disk or OS Program installation disk for Windows ME, NET, 2000 and XP.

-Remote Server side Data Storage can be a great Data Recovery lifesaver, especially since these services have the ability to store extremely large data files.
+Remote Server side Data Storage can be a great Data Recovery lifesaver, especially since these services have the ability to store extremely large data files and are very inexpensive!.

 A Virus caused system shutdown isn't the only way you can lose your important files